 Even if the accuser chooses not to press charges, the state may decide to pursue matters on its own.
 The result?
 Criminal proceedings that the victim wouldn’t have chosen and that the defendant doesn’t deserve.

-Our lawyers have extensive experience in handling sensitive domestic violence matters appropriately and effectively.
-We are a leading local law firm with a reputation for favorable results in even the most complex and high-stakes defenses.
+Our domestic violence lawyers have extensive experience in handling sensitive domestic violence matters appropriately and effectively.
+We are a leading local criminal defense law firm with a reputation for favorable results in even the most complex and high-stakes defenses.
 That’s what makes us the right choice for representing people accused of domestic violence in Wisconsin.

-To talk with a lawyer about the charges you face, call Nicholson, Gansner & Otis, S.C. at 608-471-5003 or contact us online for a free 30 minute initial and confidential consultation about your situation.
+To talk with a lawyer about the charges you face, call Nicholson Goetz & Otis, S.C. at 608-471-5003 or contact us online for a free 30 minute initial and confidential consultation about your situation.